 If a man dies for you, if he breaks death for you, if he comes back to life for you then you have to be worth something.
 You have to be worth everything.

-The weeping woman hadn’t wanted to be Mary Magdalen any more.
-Now she could be Mary Magdalen done right.
+The weeping woman hadn’t wanted to be Mary Magdalene any more.
+Now she could be Mary Magdalene done right.
 Even her old wounds and regrets could be part of the beautiful thing she could become.
 Even her sorrows became blessed.